Last updated: October 26, 2016

-In the District of Columbia, like in most states, the general rule is that the money or property of a District of Columbia limited liability company (“LLC”) cannot be taken by creditors to pay off the personal debts or liabilities of an LLC owner.
+When it comes to multi-member LLCs, the District of Columbia is like most states.
+The general rule is that the money or property of a District of Columbia multi-member LLC cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.

-Washington D.C., like all states, permits personal creditors of an owner of an LLC formed in the District of Columbia to obtain a charging order against the debtor-owner’s membership interest.
-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
-Like most states, creditors with a charging order in the District of Columbia only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
-Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing because they can’t order any distributions.
+Like all the 50 states, the District of Columbia allows creditors of LCC members to obtain a charging order to collect on a judgment obtained against an LLC member.
+A charging order directs the LLC to pay to the creditor any distributions of income or profit that would otherwise be distributed to the LLC member/debtor.
+Like most states, creditors with a charging order in District of Columbia only obtain the owner-debtor’s financial rights and cannot participate in the LLC’s management.

-Like most states, the District of Columbia does not permit personal creditors of an LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.
-A charging order and foreclosure are the only remedies available to personal creditors of LLC owners under the LLC statute.
+Like most states, the District of Columbia does not permit personal creditors of a multi-member LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.

-To obtain the fullest limited of liability limited liability possible in all states, an LLC should have at least two members.
-The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.
+All of the foregoing makes the District of Columbia one of the least attractive places in which to form a SMLLC as far as protection from personal creditors goes.
+To avoid application of the District of Columbia’s SMLLC rules and obtain the fullest limited liability possible, a District of Columbia LLC should have at least two members.
+The second member can be a spouse or relative as long as that person is treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.